-More recently, the couple worked with a financial adviser from their brokerage firm, undergoing a rigorous retirement planning process, which included a thorough assessment of their resources, assets, capability to save, investment style, and future plans.
-Without children in the mix, they only need to think about themselves, but that hasn’t made the assignment any less daunting for Karyn.
+More recently, the couple worked with a financial adviser from their brokerage firm.
+They underwent a rigorous retirement planning process.
+This included a thorough assessment of their resources, assets, capability to save, investment style, and future plans.
+Without children in the mix, they only need to think about themselves.
+That hasn’t made the assignment any less daunting for Karyn.

 “I felt panic when we began, but I’m more comfortable now,” she explains.
 “We may have started late, but I think we’re getting to a good place now.”